triestpa/Guttenberg-Search/README.md

 ### Preview A Book

 Try opening one of the book files, say `219-0.txt`.
-You'll notice that it starts with an open source license, followed by lines identifying the book title, author, ebook release dates, language and character encoding.
+You'll notice that it starts with an open source license, followed by some lines identifying the book title, author, release dates, language and character encoding.

 ```txt
 Title: Heart of Darkness